Traces of Place: Mapping the memories of north-west Preston: Expanded City Network event

 Last year, Olivia explored the histories and current identities of places and communities within Preston as part of her research for Traces of Place.
 This involved engaging people in conversation about their places through the making of large-scale reportage drawings, which combined heritage and current information to explore the traces of tradition and historical context that are able to ‘make it through’ new developments.
 These drawings will be exhibited in the Final Whistle Cafe between 26 June and 10 July.

-Traces of Place is part of The Connected City project by In Certain Places, a series of artworks and events exploring areas that will be affected by the City Deal – a scheme that aims to deliver new jobs and housing in Preston.
+Traces of Place is part of The Expanded City project by In Certain Places, a series of artworks and events exploring areas that will be affected by the City Deal – a scheme that aims to deliver new jobs and housing in Preston.

 Join the conversation: On Tuesday 4 July at the Final Whistle Cafe, 6–8.00pm, we’ll be talking about what makes us feel at home in a new place.
 What helps us to put down roots and feel connected to the environment?
 What can established residents pass on to newer residents about community and place itself and how can this gift of information be shared?
 All are welcome to join us, to listen or to participate and refreshments will be provided.
 Book your free place now.